rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 While all niches are invalid bit-patterns, not all invalid bit-patterns are niches.
 For example, the "all bits uninitialized" is an invalid bit-pattern for `&mut T`, but this bit-pattern cannot be used by layout optimizations, and is not a niche.

+It is a surprisingly common misconception that niches can occur in [padding] bytes.
+They cannot: A niche representation must be invalid for `T`.
+But a padding byte must be irrelevant to the value of `T`.
+A byte that participates in deciding whether or not the representation is valid cannot, therefore, be a padding byte.

 #### Zero-sized type / ZST